Lindfield Bonfire Celebrations – Thursday 5th November 2020

-NOTE: Torches will only be given to members of the Lindfield Bonfire Society and those attending from other Bonfire Societies who are in their stripes, costumes or fancy dress.
+NOTE: Torches will only be given to members of the Lindfield Bonfire Society and those attending from other Bonfire Societies in stripes, costumes or fancy dress.

 Lighting of the Bonfire (8.15pm approx)

 Do not cross the safety fence at any point during the evening, even after the fireworks have finished.
 It’s there for your safety as there may be unexploded fireworks after the display has finished.

 We hope you all have a safe and enjoyable Lindfield Bonfire Night!

 How to find us

 Lindfield is located in West Sussex on the border of Haywards Heath, about 20 miles from Brighton and 15 miles from Gatwick.
 Below is a Google map showing where we are, please feel free to use this to get directions and see the picturesque village of Lindfield.

 Disclaimer: The Lindfield Bonfire Society regrets that they cannot be held responsible for any damage, injury or loss howsoever caused that may be sustained by any person attending the Bonfire Night celebrations.